 An immigration decision is defined as:

 The above is a long list of circumstances when an appeal can be lodged against the immigration decision.
 Although in out-of-country cases an appeal can be lodged only while remaining outside the UK, in in-country cases there are circumstances when the applicant is required to leave the UK in order to exercise his right of appeal.
 The applicant can exercise his right of appeal only while remaining in the UK in cases (c), (d), (e), (f) and (j) in the list provided above.
-In the rest of the cases the appellant is required to leave the UK and he can only exercise his right of appeal from outside the UK.
-Time of lodging the appeal would start running from the day the appellant leaves the country.
+In the rest of the cases, the appellant is required to leave the UK, and he can only exercise his right of appeal from outside the UK.
+The time of lodging the appeal would start running from the day the appellant leaves the country.

 2. Time Limitations